surferxo3/rabbitmq-demo/README.md

 rabbitmqctl set_user_tags msharaf administrator rabbitmqctl set_permissions -p / msharaf ".*" ".*" ".*" // you can skip this and set permission later from rabbitmq web ui

-#steo 3
-ifconfig -a // note your ip address
+#step 3 - not your ip address
+ifconfig -a
+ip addr show // execute any
 ```

 * Now change the *config.php* according to your installation scenario.